BashScripts-com/bashscripts/README.md

 <br>

 <p align="left">
-1. <strong>Remote_Wireshark.sh</strong> - Capture and view traffic from a remote device (tcpdump) and view it with WIRESHARK on your local device/computer in real-time.
+1. <strong>Remote_Wireshark.sh</strong> - Capture traffic from a remote device (via tcpdump) and view it with WIRESHARK on your local device/computer in real-time.

 </p>